A personalized approach for superior sensitivity and accuracy

 Amyloidosis is the buildup of abnormal misfolded proteins in the organs.
 The disease can be systemic and life-threatening, frequently affecting the kidneys, heart, or other vital organs.
 At least 36 different proteins cause amyloidosis, and the underlying pathogenesis of each type is unique.

-Matt Millen, ex-pro NFL player, who played on four Super Bowl-winning teams underwent a nearly six-year medical journey in search for answers.
+Matt Millen, an ex-pro NFL player who played on four Super Bowl-winning teams, underwent a nearly six-year medical journey in search of answers.
 Finally, he was diagnosed with amyloidosis using a new testing methodology at Mayo Clinic.

 Mayo Clinic researchers have found that when the type of amyloidosis, a rare and potentially life-threatening disease, is appropriately determined by accurate and effective laboratory testing, it can be treated properly.
 These results, part of a comprehensive study of 16,175 cases performed at Mayo Clinic over an 11-year period, are reported in Mayo Clinic Proceedings.

 A mass spectrometry-based shotgun proteomics assay was implemented in a central reference laboratory.
 We documented our experience of typing 16,175 amyloidosis specimens over an 11-year period from January 1, 2008, to December 31, 2018.

 Systemic amyloidosis, a serious and often life-threatening disease, is characterized by extracellular deposition of abnormal protein aggregates in blood-vessel walls and tissues, often leading to organ failure.
 Presenting symptoms are frequently vague, and pathognomonic findings are uncommon, which can result in a delay in diagnosis.